Adapted variable density subsampling for compressed sensing: Main result

 then \eqref{BP} recovers the sparse signal with probability $1- \varepsilon$. \end{theorem} The exact statement --- including constants --- can be found in Section~\ref{sec:proof}.
-The restriction $\omega > 0$ is no hard constraint, as in the case of $\omega_i = 0$ for some $i$, a careful analysis of the proof shows that one can then set the columns of $A_{J^c}$ to zero, as they will never get used by the random supports $I$.\\ The above result shows that the optimal sampling strategy $\pi$ should depend both on the distribution of sparse supports $\omega$ via the diagonal matrix $D_{\omega}$ and on the structure of the blocks $B_k$.
-One way to optimise the above bounds is by setting
+The restriction $\poissonprob > 0$ is no real constraint, as in the case of $\poissonprob_i = 0$ for some $i$, a careful analysis of the proof shows that one can then set the $i$-th column of $A$ to zero since this index is never part of the random supports $I$ anyway. \begin{remark} This result also extends to signals $x$ that are sparse in some unitary basis $\pdico$ by a change of variable.
+If we denote by $\Phi\transp$ our original sensing matrix and let $x = \pdico z$ for some sparse vector $z$, then we can again apply the above result with the new sensing matrix $A_0 = \Phi \transp \pdico$ and sparse signal $z$.
+In this case, the coherence $\|a_k\|_{\infty}$ is similar to a cross-coherence by noting that $\|a_k\|_{\infty} = \max_{i,j}\absip{\atom_i}{\patom_j}$. \end{remark} \begin{remark} Even thought the above result is stated in terms of the product probability measure of measurements and signals, careful analysis of the proof shows that in fact it can also be understood in a sequential manner.
+When sampling the measurement matrix according to probabilities $\pi_k$ (and the conditions of the theorem are satisfied), then with high probability one will get a measurement matrix that works for most signals.
+This is what one hopes for since the aim is usually to construct a measurement matrix that works well for multiple signals. \end{remark} The above result shows that the optimal sampling strategy $\sampleprob$ should depend both on the distribution $\poissonprob$ of sparse supports via the diagonal matrix $D_{\poissonprob}$ and on the structure of the blocks~$B_k$.
+One way to optimise the bounds is by setting

-where $L$ is a normalising constant ensuring $\sum_k \pi_k = 1$.
-By plugging this bound into the above Theorem we get that we need about
+where $L$ is a normalising constant ensuring $\sum_k \sampleprob_k = 1$.
+By plugging this bound into the above theorem we get the sufficient condition

-measurements to ensure recovery with high probability.
-In Section~\ref{sec:special} we will look at special cases of blocks of measurements, where this bound on $m$ can be further simplified.
-For isolated measurements, i.e. $B_k = a_k$ the above can be further simplified to yield the following result. \begin{corollary} Assume that the signals follow the model in~\ref{signal_model}, where the support $I \subseteq \mathbb{K}$ is chosen according to the rejective sampling model with probabilities $\omega_1, \cdots, \omega_K$ such that $\sum_{k =1}^K \omega_k = S$ and $0 < \omega_k \leq 1$.
+In Section~\ref{sec:special} we will look at special cases of blocks of measurements, where this bound on $m$ can further be simplified.
+For isolated measurements, i.e. the case where $B_k = a_k$, the above yields the following result. \begin{corollary} Assume that the signals follow the model in~\ref{signal_model}, where the support $I \subseteq \mathbb{K}$ is chosen according to the rejective sampling model with probabilities $\poissonprob_1, \cdots, \poissonprob_K$ such that $\sum_{k =1}^K \poissonprob_k = S$ and $0 < \poissonprob_k \leq 1$.
 If the measurements $a_k$ are sampled according to

-where $L$ is a normalising constant ensuring $\sum_k \pi_k =1$, and if
+where $L$ is a normalising constant ensuring $\sum_k \sampleprob_k =1$, and if